Wells Fargo uncovers up to 1.4 million more fake accounts

 The findings show that Wells Fargo's problems are worse than the bank previously admitted to when the scandal began almost a year ago.

 Wells Fargo (WFC) now says it has found a total of up to 3.5 million potentially fake bank and credit card accounts, up from its earlier tally of approximately 2.1 million.
-The additional fake accounts were discovered by a previously-announced analysis that went back to January 2009 and that reviewed the original May 2011 to mid-2015 period.
+In other words, there are two-thirds more fake accounts than previously realized.

 About 190,000 accounts were slapped with unnecessary fees for these accounts, Wells Fargo said.
 That's up from 130,000 previously.